 David L. Lawrence was Governor of Pennsylvania and Richardson Dilworth was Mayor of Philadelphia.

 Edward Urban was appointed the first Grand Knight of Father Thomas J. F. Ryan Council 5036.
-The Business meetings were held in the Resurrection Parish School Hall on the first and third Sundays of each month.
-The early meetings were exciting and well attended which laid the groundwork for a successful council.
+Business meetings were held in the Resurrection Parish School Hall on the first and third Sundays of each month.

-On one ocassion an animated discussion of ideas arose about the newly formed council.
-Brother Sam Jolley jumped up, yanked off his coat, heaved it onto the floor and yelled, "Brothers! we are pouring the cement!"
-And yes, we did pour the cement of our council foundation, and apparently a good solid foundation.
+On one occasion, during an animated discussion about the newly formed council, Brother Sam Jolley jumped up, yanked off his coat, threw it on the floor, and shouted, “Brothers!
+We are pouring the cement!”
+And indeed, they did pour the cement of a strong foundation.
 By 1985, Father Ryan Council 5036 grew to a strength of 300 members.

-The present day Council Home at 9090 Old Bustleton Avenue, just down the street from Maternity B.V.M parish, was purchased in 1966 and the council moved here from Resurrection.
-The first business meeting was held at the new location in January 1967.
+The present-day Council Home at 9090 Old Bustleton Avenue, near Maternity B.V.M. parish, was purchased in 1966.
+The first business meeting at the new location was held in January 1967.

-Today, Father Ryan Council supports three local parishes.
-The Resurrection of Our Lord, Castor Gardens (History Resso); Maternity of the Blessed Virgin Mary, Bustleton (History B.V.M.); and St. Cecilia, Fox Chase (History St. C).
-(The altar boy in the 1954 cornerstone photo is PGK Will Schmitt).
+Today, Father Ryan Council supports three local parishes: Resurrection of Our Lord, Castor Gardens (History Resso); Maternity B.V.M., Bustleton (History B.V.M.); and St. Cecilia, Fox Chase (History St. C).
+(The altar boy in the 1954 cornerstone photo is PGK Will Schmitt.)

-From its inception, Father Ryan Council has been an active council in every phase of Columbianism.
-The Ladies Auxiliary, formed shortly after the council, have been loyal and faithful for a quarter of a century.
-Father Thomas J. F. Ryan Squire Circle 1447 was instituted on Sept.
-10, 1965.
+From its inception, Father Ryan Council has been active in every phase of Columbianism.
+The Ladies Auxiliary, formed shortly after the council, has been loyal and faithful for decades.
+Father Thomas J. F. Ryan Squire Circle 1447 was instituted on September 10, 1965.

-A publication named "The Banner" was started by the Squire Circle in 1962 (SIC).
-The Council assumed editorship and publication in 1964.
-Publication of The Banner was under the editorialship of Brother Herb Marizzy until June 2017.
+A publication named “The Banner” was started by the Squire Circle in 1962.
+The Council assumed editorship in 1964.
+Brother Herb Marizzy served as editor until June 2017.
 Brother Herb also started a website for the council.
-In March of 2018 publication of the Banner Newsletter and the Father Ryan website were revived by Brother William Schmitt.
-Brother Tom Sims became editor of the Banner in September 2019.
-Brother Will Schmitt is our Webmaster and can be reached at WAJSCHMITT@GMAIL.COM
+In March 2018, publication of The Banner and the Father Ryan website were revived by Brother William Schmitt.
+Brother Tom Sims became editor in September 2019.
+Brother Will Schmitt is our Webmaster and can be reached at WAJSCHMITT@GMAIL.COM.